celliern/triflow/README.md

 some non-mandatory dependencies can be harder to install.

-If we go that further, it may be interesting to split the project with the triflow language, the different spatial discretisation and so on...
+If we go that further, it may be interesting to split the project with the triflow language, the different spatial discretization and so on...

 ### License